Aman-Barolia/TinyTapeout/docs/info.md

 ## How it works

-This project uses XOR and NOT gates to connect to inputs a, b, c, d, e, f, g, and h.
+This project uses XOR and NOT gates to connect to inputs a, b, c, d, e, f, g, and h. hhhhh

 ## How to test

-Set the inputs and check if they match with the outputs.
+Set the inputs and check if they match with the outputs. hhhh

 ## External Hardware

-List external hardware used in your project (e.g. PMOD, LED Display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED Display, etc), if anyjjj